-Somewhere in between the most famous Banff attractions and it’s hidden gems, lie amazing activities and sights that don’t always make it to the top of a “things to do in Banff” list.
+Somewhere in between the most famous Banff attractions and its hidden gems, lie amazing activities and sights that don’t always make it to the top of a “things to do in Banff” list.
 But we think a few of these attractions are just as good as any experience in Banff.
-On the plus side, there typically won’t be quite the same volume of crowds that you would typically find at Lake Louise or the hot springs.
+On the plus side, there typically won’t be the same volume of crowds that you would find at Lake Louise or the hot springs.

 Banff is Canada’s second highest elevated town (after Lake Louise), and the 360 degree view from the summit of Sulphur Mountain is simply unbeatable, especially considering that the eight-minute ride aboard the Banff Gondola makes it easily accessible for everyone.